jusbuckingham/kofa/README.md

 ## Purpose of this application
-To get concise voter suggestions on the 2024 election.
+To get concise voter suggestions on upcoming and current elections.